Last Updated on October 25, 2021 by Muhammad Junaid Khalid

 Install Software to Make a Clone of Your Disk

 Next, go over the drives and assess whether you need to adjust anything.
-Remember that unallocated disk space you made earlier?
+Remember the unallocated disk space that you made earlier.
 If you use EaseUS, it ends up included with the primary partition on your new SSD.

 Proceed with the cloning process.
 Depending on your disk size, this can take a while.
 Once the cloning is finished, safely remove the SSD.

-This is the part where you physically remove the old HDD and swap in the new SSD.
+This is the actual SSD upgrade part where you physically remove the old HDD and add SSD to your laptop.
 Grab those screwdrivers and begin!

 - Shut down the laptop, remove any power cords or other connected devices.
 Close the lid and put it face down on a smooth surface, preferably on a cloth to avoid scratches.